ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   The MDSC can also provide topology abstraction of its view of the multi-domain network topology at its CMIs depending on the customers' needs and policies: it can provide different types of topology abstractions at different CMIs.
+   The MDSC can also provide topology abstraction of its view of the multi-domain network topology at its CMIs depending on the customers' needs and policies: it can provide different topology abstractions at different CMIs.
 Analyzing the topology abstractions provided by the MDSC to its CMIs is outside the scope of this document.